Can We Trust Peter Turchin?created: ; modified:

-This is a short-ish critique of his book Ultrasociety.
-I’ll only cover its one paragraph, which, I hope to show you, is absolutely enough.
-The paragraph was taken from the 4th chapter titled “Cooperate to Compete”.
-Here’s what Turchin writes:
+This is a short-ish critique of Peter Turchin’s book Ultrasociety (perma).
+I’ll only cover 4 sentences from the book.
+They were taken from a single paragraph in the 4th chapter titled “Cooperate to Compete”.

 Table 3 shows that while there was no relationship between the Gini coefficient and team performance from 1985-1990, a relationship has existed since 1990.
 This relationship was strongest in the 1991-1997 time period when teams that had the greatest degree of equality of salaries won, on average, 9.3 more games than those teams whose individual salary distribution had the greatest amount of inequality. [emphasis mine]

 The problem here is that the paper does not tell us anything about the time period between 1992 and 2001.
 The periods it has data on are 1985-1990, 1991-1997, and 1998-2008.
 Turchin’s dates are literally made up.
 Let’s move on to the last two sentences I quote from Ultrasociety:

 The corrosive effect of inequality on cooperation is not limited to baseball.
 The same effect was observed when researchers analyzed the performance records of soccer teams in Italy and Japan.

 Here he refers to two different papers, but before looking at them note that he says that the paper we just looked at somehow tells us something about causal effect of inequality of cooperation.
 The problem is of course that that paper only looked at the association.

 Our results show that higher pay dispersion has a detrimental impact on individual performances, but has no significant effect on cooperation.

 This paper directly contradicts what Turchin says it says.